chaaz/versio/README.md

 > get server.io/path/to/proj@projname-v1.2.3`, or you'll probably just
 > end up with the latest commit.
 >
-> The problem is compounded in a monorepo with two or more Go projects:
+> This problem is compounded in a monorepo with two or more Go projects:
 > only one of those projects can have an empty prefix, because prefixes
 > must be unique.
 Also, tags in most VCS apply to an entire repo, and
 > not just a single project.
 Be very careful referencing your projects